kanoon/Excel-Add-ins-with-Office-JS-APIs-Demo/README.md

 # Excel-Add-ins-with-Office-JS-APIs-Demo
-Demo for Excel Add-ins with Office JS APIs
+This project use for demo basic Excel Add-ins with Office JS APIs training Power Point : Build Excel Add-ins with Office JS APIs.pptx